X'Trapolis Mega

 The X'Trapolis Mega is an electric multiple unit (EMU), and part of the X'Trapolis family.
-It is built by Gibela, a joint venture between French company Alstom and South African company Ubumbano Rail, for the Passenger Rail Agency of South Africa (PRASA).
+It is built in South Africa by Gibela, a joint venture between French company Alstom and South African company Ubumbano Rail, for the Passenger Rail Agency of South Africa (PRASA).
 The Mega operates as part of daily Metrorail commuter service in major metropolitan areas across South Africa.

 During October 2013, a R51 billion (€4 billion, $4.46 billion) contract for the supply of 600 X'Trapolis Mega trainsets, including a local production arrangement, was signed by Alstom and PRASA.

 The majority of the vehicles are to be domestically assembled at a new facility in Dunnottar, established by Gibela, over the course of ten years.
-During December 2016, local testing of the first trainsets commenced; in May 2017, 13 trainsets begun performing revenue services upon Pretoria-based routes.
+During December 2016, local testing of the first trainsets commenced.
+In May 2017, 13 trainsets began operating revenue-generating services along Pretoria-based routes.

-It is anticipated for the X'Trapolis Mega will replace the majority of PRASA's existing rolling stock, much of which dates back to the 1950s.
+It is anticipated that the X'Trapolis Mega will replace the majority of PRASA's existing rolling stock, much of which dates back to the 1950s.